Breaking Down Mum Rage: ADHD and Autism Insights

 2. Masking collapse

-3. Sensory overload as fight response
+3. Sensory overload as a fight response

 4. Executive depletion